geo7/mypy_clean_slate/README.md

 CLI tool for providing a clean slate for mypy usage within a project.

+Default expectation is to want to get a project into a state that it will pass mypy when run with `--strict`, if this isn't the case custom flags can be passed to mypy via the `--mypy_flags` argument.

 options:
   -h, --help            show this help message and exit -r, --generate_mypy_error_report